 Directly and informally derived from customers and employees, this qualitative data is invaluable, even if won’t fit in a predefined model of organization or marketing and doesn’t immediately make for a pretty pie chart.
-Found in emails, phone transcripts, comments, reviews and social media posts as well as open-ended survey responses, unstructured data appears chaotic at first glance, but with new forms of AI data analysis it can be tamed to help solve business problems, make organizational changes or tweak a service or product.
+Found in emails, support tickets, call transcripts, comments, reviews, social media posts as well as open-ended survey responses, unstructured data appears chaotic at first glance, but with new forms of AI data analysis it can be tamed to help solve business problems, make organizational changes or tweak a service or product.

 Historically, unstructured data has been difficult to analyze and relegated to second-tier status as supporting quotes for more easily analyzed quantitative data.
 We’ve been missing out on a goldmine of direct, authentic feedback.
 What customers think about products and services has been online for years on review sites and other channels, and customers have been calling complaint lines for far longer than that—the difference now is that we have much better ways to analyze what people are saying, identify what matters most to them and respond quickly.